thymenyj/PositiveNews/REPORT.md

 The tab calls [HomePersonalRequest](#homepersonalrequest) to get a list containing positive articles of all the six categories.
 When the tab received the list with articles, [HomePersonalIndexRequest](#homepersonalindexrequest) is called to get a list of the indexes for the article list.
 Those indexes are based on the preferences of the user.

 #### ProfileBioTab
 The tab calls [ProfileBioRequest](#profilebiorequest) to get the name and email of the user and display it in the textviews.
-The button also contains
+The tab also contains a button to log out.

 #### ProfileSavedArticlesTab
+The tab calls [ProfileSavedArticlesRequest](#profilesavedarticlesrequest) to get a list with all the saved articles of the user.

 #### ProfilePreferencesTab
+The tab calls [ProfilePreferencesTab](#profilepreferencestab) to get the preferences of the user.
+The user can push the plus minus buttons to change the score of a category.
+At the bottom of the page a save button is placed to sumbit the changes to the firebase.

 ### Layouts

 #### FeedLayout
+This is the layout used in [HomePersonalTab](#homepersonaltab), [HomeCategoriesTab](#homecategoriestab) and [SourcesFragment](#sourcesfragment).

 #### SavedArticlesListLayout
+This is the layout used in [ProfileSavedArticlesTab](#profilesavedarticlestab).

 #### SourcesLayout
+This is the layout used in [SourcesFragment](#sourcesfragment).

 ### Objects

 #### NewsArticles
+- String date;
+- String time;
+- String url;
+- String title;
+- String categories;
+- String image;

 #### NewsSource
+- String id;
+- String name;
+- String description;
+- String url;

 #### Preferences